cept73/bicycle-site/README.md

 <h3>1.2.
 Init project with init.sh script</h3>

-This command will also clone config.php file to config-local.php and trying to open editor which you need to save with proper credentials:
+This command also clones the config.php file to config-local.php and tries to open the editor from which you must save the correct settings:

 `./init.sh`